John Inge: Views

 In November 2022, he published a letter alongside his suffragan bishop, Martin Gorick, that stated "the time has come for the Church to celebrate and honour same sex relations" and supported the introduction of same-sex marriage in the Church of England.
 He later published a detailed letter explaining his view.

 In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

-Inge was married to Denise; she died from cancer on April 20, 2014, at the age of 51.
-Together they had two children.
-He remarried in January 2018 to H-J Colston, a China Expert, who runs an educational charity, ‘Engage with China’.
+Inge was married to Denise; she died from cancer on 20 April 2014, at the age of 51.
+Together, they had two children.
+He remarried in January 2018 to H-J Colston, a China expert, who runs an educational charity, "Engage with China".
 Through his second marriage, he has two step-children.

-He is a Vice President of the National Churches Trust.
+He is a vice-president of the National Churches Trust.

 Honours

-Inge was awarded an honorary DLitt from the University of Worcester in 2011.
+Inge was awarded an honorary DLitt degree from the University of Worcester in 2011.
 In 2024, he was awarded the Lanfranc Award for Education and Scholarship by the Archbishop of Canterbury.

 On 13 November 2024, on his retirement as Lord High Almoner, the King invested Inge with the insignia of a Knight Commander of the Royal Victorian Order (KCVO).